 I say, put some ice on your forehead and relax; odds are you’re wrong in all cases.
 O, the humanity!…we’re all just too darn complex to capture so easily.

-Nonetheless, I figure there are at least four ways writers do snatch the souls of the living to breath some life into the fictional body of their characters.
+Nonetheless, I figure there are at least four ways writers do snatch the souls of the living to breathe some life into the fictional body of their characters.

 Use them in name only: